About

 Chairs:

 Assoc.
-Prof. Mingze Zhang, Harbin University of Science and Technology, China
+Prof. Liang Feng, Shandong University of Technology, China

 • Conference Committee